tommy1019/Totality/README.md

 # Totality
-Totality is a Java framework that allows you to use any smartphone as a video game controller.
+Totality is a Java library that allows you to use any smartphone as a video game controller.

 **Note: Totality is currently a work in progress.
 Use at your own risk.**